So I can talk at length about all the things I love... and it looks

 Mononoke, Gran Torino, Boondock Saints, Inception, Zombieland,

-What can I say, I have many and varied tastes when it comes to
+What can I say, I have many and varied tastes.
+I'll watch anything,

 Music?
 I'm kinda... retro.
 Like, real retro, not hipster retro.
 I